This article covers all you need to know about the video production manager job description.

 - Possess ability to function on your own

 - Capabilities to multitask and keep deadlines with multiple tasks

 - Ability to operate and lift camera gear (up to 25 lbs)

-- Ability to work as needed, including late nights and weekends
+- Must be able to work as needed, including late nights and weekends

 - Possess excellent time management skills, with the ability to prioritize multiple projects

 - Have organisational abilities, including attention to detail and an eye for minutiae